shapeshed/ckeditor.ee_addon/README.markdown

 A simple example would be to set a Basic toolbar like this:

 	CKEDITOR.replace(name,
     {
         toolbar : 'Basic'
     });

 ### When CKEditor loads ###

-This sets when CKEditor is loaded.
+This sets when an CKEditor box is loaded.

 * On page load - the editor loads instantly for all textareas
 * On single click - the editor loads when there is a single click in a textarea